VirtusLab/scala-cli/website/docs/cookbooks/scala-scripts.md

 Scala scripts are files that contain Scala code without a main method.
 These source code files don't require build-tool configurations.
-To run Scala scripts very quickly without waiting the need for build tools, use `scala-cli`.
+To run Scala scripts very quickly without waiting the need for build tools, use Scala CLI.

 ### Run